 There is a large, and growing, audience for this sort of thing.
 I’ve shared some of it on Facebook, in several NJ groups and pages¹, as well as more general history groups², but few have the time or patience to scroll back through years of group posts.
 It’s time to put it all into one place, the better for anyone interested to find it, learn from it, and share it in their turn.

 As a separate project, I plan to (finally) rebuild my long-dormant Havemann.com website.
 I have a ton of information on my ancestry, 95% of which is unpublished, just squirreled away in hardcopy and in digital format: Havemann, Conklin, Wingendorff, Head, Hartung, Seiffert… just some of the surnames I’ve researched for over 25 years.
 I will update it, I promise.
-(At least the family tree is up on Ancestry.com, but that ain’t the half of it.)
+(At least the family tree is up on Ancestry.com, but that doesn’t include all the ephemera and artifacts.)